MattDierick/RTD-AzureAD-APM/source/class2/module2/module2.rst

 #.
 In ``Credentials Source``, fill as below

     #.
 Username Source : ``session.saml.last.identity``
     #.
-Delete User Realm Source.
-The domain is similar between Azure AD and on-prems AD
+Delete User Realm Source value - keep it empty.
+The domain is similar between Azure AD and on-prems AD.

 #.
 In ``SSO Method Configuration``, fill as below